grasp2/rice/README.md

 ![screenshots](https://github.com/grasp2/rice/blob/master/Images/A5QuAms.png)

 #
-Copy this from from my .config if you want to get the same rice
+Copy this from from my repo if you want to get the same rice
 * Xresources
 * i3
 * launcher.rasi (the theme for rofi)